 Humble Bagel (4716 Freret Street)

-Humble Bagel’s creations are made in-house daily, from scratch, with just five ingredients, and in small batches (the proprietors are big on minimizing food waste and using locally sourced ingredients when possible).
-The place is open till 1 p.m. daily, or until they sell out.
+Humble Bagel’s creations are made in-house daily, from scratch, with high-quality ingredients, and in small batches (the proprietors are big on minimizing food waste and using locally sourced ingredients when possible).
+The place is open from 7 a.m. till 1 p.m.
+Thursday through Sunday, or until they sell out.
 The menu is kept simple — bagels, cream cheese, and breakfast combos like eggs, bacon, and lox — and it’s worth getting up early for.

 La Boulangerie (4600 Magazine Street)